This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Visit Sindhu Beach Market

-If you want to do some local shopping in Sanur, head to Sindhu Beach Market.
-The shopowners can be a little much at times, but I recommend visiting Jenny’s store because it’s fixed price but very reasonable.
+If you want to shop locally in Sanur, head to Sindhu Beach Market.
+The shop owners can be a little overwhelming, but I recommend visiting Jenny’s store because it’s fixed price but very reasonable.

 Go shopping